edgelesssys/marblerun/docs/docs/getting-started/quickstart.md

 </tabs>

-You can check that the state of MarbleRun changed and is now ready to authenticate your services by running:
+You can check that the state of MarbleRun has changed and is now ready to authenticate your services by running:

 <tabs groupId="status">
 <tabItem value="SGX" label="With SGX">